Fruits Basket: Manga

 The Fruits Basket manga series is one of the top manga series in both Japan and in the US.
 More than 18 million copies have been sold in Japan, and 30 million copies worldwide.
-It is Tokyopop's best selling manga series, with more than 2 million copies sold as of 2006.
-The fifteenth volume of the English release rose to the 15th position on the USA Today Top 150 Bestselling Books, which is the highest position ever achieved by a volume of manga in the United States.
+It is Tokyopop's best selling manga series, with more than 2 million copies sold by 2006.
+The fifteenth volume of the English release rose to the fifteenth position on the USA Today Top 150 Bestselling Books, which is the highest position ever achieved by a volume of manga in the United States.
 The eighteenth volume debuted at the top of the Nielsen BookScan sales list, while the nineteenth volume was the second bestselling graphic novel in March 2008.
 Despite a slow manga market, Fruits Basket remained the second highest overall selling manga series among the Bookscan companies in 2007.
-The final volume of the English adaptation was a New York Times manga bestseller from 28 June through 25 July, moving from #2 to #1 in the list in the week of 19–25 July.
-The volume dropped back down to second place the following week, then dropped to 4th place in the week of 8 August.
+The final volume of the English adaptation was a New York Times manga bestseller from 28 June through 25 July, moving from second to first in the list in the week of 19–25 July.
+The volume dropped back down to second place the following week, then dropped to fourth place in the week of 8 August.
 The final volume remained on the best seller list for 12 weeks.

-The Fruits Basket manga received the 2001 Kodansha Manga Award in the shōjo manga category and the "Best Manga" award at the 2007 American Anime Awards.
-In 2001, the Fruits Basket anime won an Animage Anime Grand Prix award.
+The Fruits Basket manga received the 2001 Kodansha Manga Award in the shōjo manga category, and the "Best Manga" award at the 2007 American Anime Awards.

 Critics have praised the overall story in Fruits Basket as being intellectual, with even the relatively light-hearted first volume giving hints at something darker in the background that makes the reader "question everything that happens."
 Some felt the series was getting close to overloading readers with angst in later volumes, and questioned the credulity of the sheer number of bad parents in the series.
 As one reviewer noted: "in the world of Fruits Basket, good parents are as common as penguins in the Sahara—every single one is either neglectful, smothering, unfeeling, abusive, misguided, or dead."

 Takaya's artwork in particular has been praised by critics, with Takaya's skills in detailed art, shadowing, and shading lauded as able to convey the character's moods and emotions without the character having any dialogue at all.

 In Manga: The Complete Guide, Jason Thompson gave the manga three and a half out of four stars.
 While finding the series to be "surprisingly sad" and praising the well-defined characters, he felt the series was "neither particularly well drawn nor incredibly witty".
 As a whole, he considered it "a fascinating manga, like a sweet, melancholy dream."
 A factor in the success of Fruits Basket in English-speaking countries was that the books were being sold in bookstores, rather than comic book shops, which are considered to be a predominantly male domain.